bnnyng/garden/content/Depression is the defining illness of achievement society, after Han.md

 - Exhaustion at excess positivity;
 - Inability to continue achieving.

-Such circumstances lead depressed individuals to “destructive self-reproach and auto-aggression” ([[the-burnout-society|Han, 2010]]).
+Such circumstances lead depressed individuals to “destructive self-reproach and auto-aggression” ([[2010-han-the-burnout-society|Han, 2010]]).